FrankDocu/Lichess-Development-Onboarding/translation_context.md

 View tournament=Clicking this button takes you to the tournament overview page.
 Can also be translated to "Watch tournament" (watch being a verb).
 Appears when you are watching a game that is part of a tournament.
 This button only appears when watching a tournament game when the tournament is still running.

 Back to tournament=Clicking this takes you back to the running tournament.
 Appears as a button when you finish a tournament game.
 Can also be translated to "Return to the tournament".

+%s tournament=%s is the name of the tournament.
+The name is created randomly from the name of great chess players, so it will be something like "Kasparov tournament".

 Free online Chess game.
 Play Chess now in a clean interface.
 No registration, no ads, no plugin required.
 Play Chess with the computer, friends or random opponents.=This is what search engines (like Google, Baidu or Yandex) see when Lichess.org appears as a search result.
 Keep it as short as possible and make Lichess sound good!